Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Interpolate trajectory points

-If picked trajectory points are unevenly distributed, you can interpolate points for more uniform distribution. + Select two trajectory points, set Maximum distance, and click Interpolate.
-When the distance between the two points exceeds this value, the tool automatically interpolates trajectory points between them and replaces other points between the two selected points.
+Select two trajectory points, set the "Max distance" parameter, and click Interpolate points.
+When the distance between the two points exceeds this value, the tool automatically inserts trajectory points between them, replacing other trajectory points between the selected points.

 3. Save trajectory.